Table of Contents

 That’s why for teething babies, wearing an amber bracelet will help relieve pain and make your baby less fussy.

-Stone can be placed directly on wounds as a purifying stone and stimulates the body’s own healing mechanisms.
+Stone can be placed directly on wounds as a purifying stone, stimulating the body’s healing mechanisms.

 - Ancient natural amber treated: bright, eye-catching, high commercial value.
 High-end jewelry is usually made from this type of amber